Pokemon Sword and Shield: The Crown Tundra best Pokémon

 Garchomp is first non-legendary Pokémon on the list, but with its balanced stats and powerful moves it might as well be legendary.
 Ground and Dragon is a strong type combination, and while you won’t be able to Mega Evolve Garchomp in Sword and Shield, it does have access to great Attack and decent Speed.
 Its regular ability Rough Skin also damages anything that hits it.

-The best move set from the previous generation had Earthquake and Stone Edge as physical attacks, Swords Dance to bulk up your physical Attack stat, and Stealth Rock to set up against opponents that frequently switch in Pokémon.
+The best move set usually consists of Earthquake and Stone Edge as physical attacks, Swords Dance to bulk up your physical Attack stat, and Stealth Rock to set up against opponents that frequently switch in Pokémon.
 The Rocky Helmet is also a good item to hold since the damaging effect stacks with Garchomp’s Rough Skin.
-Other decent moves to pop onto Garchomp are Toxic and Fire Blast, or Roar for switching out opponents.
+Other decent moves to pop onto Garchomp are Fire Fang, Fire Blast, Outrage, or Roar for switching out opponents.
 We also think really highly of Dragonite, but you can definitely get more creative with Garchomp.

 Crobat in Pokémon HOME.